sts10/tidy/readme.markdown

 ## How Tidy counts the length of a word

-When counting the length of a word, Tidy uses the word length of the word when normalized to Unicode Normalization Form C (NFC) before counting the length.
-This means that, if even if your list is normalized with NFKD, Tidy will use the word length as if they were in NFC.
-Note that Tidy does NOT, by default, normalize all characters to NFC on outputted list.
-However, Tidy does offer that is an option (see `-z / --normalization-form` option).
+When counting the length of a word, Tidy counts the number of [grapheme clusters](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) in the word.
+Generally, less common characters like accented letters and emoji all count as 1 grapheme cluster and thus, to Tidy, one character.
+I believe this better fulfills the intuitive counting of us humans.

 ## On verbs used